Date of Award

 Female students were more conscientious, while male students were more open to experiences.
 Results of hypotheses testing indicated two of the five personality dimensions, conscientiousness and agreeableness, followed the hypothesized order of importance in explaining the intention to fraudulently report financial information.
 TPB constructs, attitude and subjective norm, were positive explanatory variables of intent.
 A more extensive personality inventory instrument may offer a better understanding of the relationship between personality dimension and intention.
 The use of a national sample may provide insight into trends occurring in the college classroom, and improve the generalizability of future results.

 Montesarchio, Cathileen E., "Factors Influencing the Unethical Behavioral Intention of College Business Students: Theory of Planned Behavior" (2009).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 290.